Picking colors

 - The color is now on your clipboard in your chosen format.
 Paste it anywhere — your editor, Slack, Figma, anywhere.

-Right-click on the menu bar icon is the absolute fastest path when you’ve forgotten you didn’t set a hotkey.
-The menu also shows that hint at the top.
+Right-click (or control-click) on the menu bar icon is the absolute fastest path when you’ve forgotten you didn’t set a hotkey.
+The menu also shows a “Control-click for quick pick” hint at the top.

 Picking from any app, anywhere